fricampa in nature on Öland

-You may camp for a few days in nature, but choose a site that is not close to residential buildings.
+You are allowed to camp for a few days in nature, but choose a place that is not close to residential buildings.
 It is also important not to disturb the landowner or damage nature.
+Choose to pitch your tent on hardy ground and not on pasture and agricultural land that is being used or in a plantation.
+The tent site must also not be close to residential buildings.

 the permission of the landowner in the case of many tents